 Concrete Skills and Qualifications

-I am a Trainer, Coach, Facilitator and a Change-Maker who specializes in mobilizing the power and gifts within the people and organizations I work with.
+I am a Trainer, Facilitator, Change-Maker and Soul Speech Manifester.
+I specializes in mobilizing the power and gifts within the people and organizations I work with.

-I am a Certified Trainer and Assessor in Training with the International Centre for Nonviolent Communication (CNVC).
+I am a Certified Trainer and Assessor with the International Centre for Nonviolent Communication (CNVC).
 I have a Masters Degree in Leadership and Training and a postgraduate certificate in International Leadership Development.

-I draw on 20 years of innovative and transformative organizational development and leadership development work in the Yukon, South America, Mexico and India.
+I draw on 20 years of innovative and transformative organizational development and leadership development work in the Canada, the USA, South America, Mexico and India.

 The projects that I’ve worked on have been complex and defined by the significance of the consequences and the range of different perspectives.